Maurice Sendak: Author and illustrator

-His 1981 book Outside Over There is the story of a girl named Ida and her sibling jealousy and responsibility.
+Outside Over There (1981) the story of a girl named Ida and her sibling jealousy and responsibility.
 Her father is away, so Ida is left to watch her baby sister, much to her dismay.
 Her sister is kidnapped by goblins and Ida must go off on a magical adventure to rescue her.
-At first, she is not really eager to get her sister and nearly passes her sister right by when she becomes absorbed in the magic of the quest.
-In the end, she rescues her baby sister, destroys the goblins, and returns home committed to caring for her sister until her father returns home.
+At first, she is not really eager to get her sister and nearly passes right by her when she becomes absorbed in the magic of the quest.
+In the end, she rescues her sister, destroys the goblins, and returns home committed to caring for her sister until her father returns.
+This rescue story includes an illustration of a ladder leaning out of the window of a home, which according to one report, was based on the crime scene in the Lindbergh kidnapping, "which terrified Sendak as a child."
+Carpenter and Prichard write, "More dark in subject matter than Where the Wild Things Are and In the Night Kitchen, it was published on both adult and children's book lists, and showed a marked change in illustrative style, entirely away from the comic-strip manner that was always partly apparent in the other two."
+Sendak included a cameo from one of his favorite composers, Wolfgang Amadeus Mozart.
+A collection of his essays and lectures were published as Caldecott & Co.: Notes on Books and Pictures (1988).